Grulla Horse [Guide to These Rare Gray Beauties]

 The other way would be to try and breed Grulla.
 There are very few guarantees should you decide to take this route.
 The best bet is to breed two Grulla horses.
 According to some studies, the likelihood of getting a Grulla foal from two Grulla parents has averaged less than 50%.

-The genetic makeup of a Grulla horse starts with a few dominant genes.
-The expressed allele is dominant and it visibly affects the coat.
-Unexpressed alleles are recessive and do not affect the coat.
-It can also be an "invisible gene."
+The allele that is expressed is known as dominant and is what visibly affects the coat.
+Unexpressed alleles are known as recessive and do not affect the coat.
+It can also be referred to as an "invisible gene."

 What Horse Breeds Can Be Grulla?

-Many horse breeds can be Grullas.
+Many horse breeds can be considered Grulla.
 Because Grulla horses are categorized based on coat color and markings, it is not specific to any particular breed.

-Here is a list of some of the most popular horse breeds that can have the Grulla coat color:
+Here is a list of some of the most popular breeds that can have the Grulla coat color.

-• Sorraia Horse: People know the Sorraia for its distinct features, including its profile and dun coloring with primitive markings.
+• Sorraia Horse: The Sorraia is known for its features, including its profile and dun coloring with primitive markings.
 The breed is generally small but hardy.

-• Appaloosa: The Appaloosa horse is an American sport breed, best known for its spotted coat.
-Skin mottling is around the muzzle, eyes, and genitalia.
+• Appaloosa: This is an American sport breed, best known for its spotted coat.
+Skin mottling is found around the muzzle, eyes, and genitalia.

 • Gotland Pony: The Gotland pony is the only breed of pony native to Sweden.
 The pony has a slight and narrow-body type accompanied by sloping quarters and a low-set tail.